hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/interceptors/built_in_server_interceptors.md

 {{snippet:classpath:/ca/uhn/hapi/fhir/docs/ServletExamples.java|validatingInterceptor}}
 ```

-**See Also:** The [Repository Validating Interceptor](/docs/validation/repository_validating_interceptor.html) provides a different and potentially more powerful way of validating data when using a HAPI FHIR JPA Server.
+**See Also:** The [Repository Validating Interceptor](/docs/validation/repository_validating_interceptor.html) provides a different and potentially more powerful way of validating data when paired with a HAPI FHIR JPA Server.

 # Security: CORS